Android firewalling / network monitoring

 - Notable AFWall+ settings (3 dot menu > Preferences; everything else can be left untouched, or changed to user preference) :

-- UI Preferences (optional)
+- UI Preferences (optional - mostly my preferences)

 - Disable "Enable notifications"